sanjyot242/Clinic-Managment/Clinic managment/README.md

 # Hospital-management-python-
-This hospital management project is made using the tkinter and sqlite in python

-login.py file contains the code for login page ( username and password is there in file itself) window2.py file contains the code for menu
-PATDELSU.py file contains the code for the registtration, updation and deletion of patient records HMdp.py file contains the sqlite queries for database and sqlite connection employee_reg.py file contains code for employee registration BILLING.py file contains code for calculating the bill of the patient RooMT.py file contains code for allocating a room to the patient if he/she gets admitted. appointment.py file contains code for scheduling an appointment with doctor.
+This project on Hospital Management System includes registration of patients, employee registration, scheduling an appointment with a doctor and stores the details into the system.
+The project is GUI Frame Application using tkinter.
+The layout geometry manager used are pack and place.
+They arrange widgets on the screen and manage the display of widgets on the screen.
+The system can be entered using the username and password from the login window.
+It allocates a room to the patient.
+The system is connected to a database using the sqlite connection and sqlite queries.
+This system provides unique id for every patient.
+It includes search facility to search for a patient record using patient id.
+The data can be searched, updated and deleted from the database easily.
 This project is made in mind keeping that it can be handled by a single person handling all the database of the patient.